Juniper/contrail-windows-docs/doc/Known_issues/Not_supported.md

 * On Windows Server 2016, NAT network on compute node must be disabled in order for IP packet fragmentation to work.
 * IPv6 in overlay is not supported.
+* For DNS to work in containers DHCP has to be turned on in Contrail network.

 ## Containers